 Justification: Current standard.
 Use of validated, responsive code ensures better compatibility across browsers and devices, as well as ensuring better search engine optimization (SEO).

-- Test and deem acceptable on all browsers supported by the
+- Test and deem acceptable on all browsers supported by the University.

 Justification: Providing full support for older browsers significantly infringes upon our ability to implement the more advanced interactive features our users are expecting.
 We request that users upgrade to the latest version supported by the University or switch to another supported browser such as Firefox or Safari.

 Exceptions: Mobile devices; Other exceptions can be made for intranet applications so long as they are clearly spelled out in the “technical requirements” section.

 - Design for a minimum screen resolution of 1024x768.